This page presents railroad records including fastest, longest, and heaviest trains in the U.S. and worldwide.

 The longest regularly scheduled train in North America is Via

-Rail Canada's Canadian between Montreal and Vancouver, a distance of
+Rail Canada's Canadian between Toronto and Vancouver, a distance of

 2,775 miles (4,466 kilometers).
 The longest train in the USA is